 The final step in this career path will often involve achieving master plumber status.
 The prerequisites for master plumbers vary according to the local laws.
 Some states require additional courses or training.

 With your master plumber license, you can pursue the highest-paying jobs in the plumbing industry.
 You can work as a contractor, offer advanced services, oversee apprenticeship training, and even take up managerial roles.
-Check out these tips for more information on how you can become a plumber.
+Check out these tips for more information on how you can become a professional plumber.

 Get your associate’s degree in plumbing and heating technology from the New England Institute of Technology today!